gerard-ricardo/fert-model/README.md

 ## Installation

 This is not a package as yet.
 Run the Fertmod.R script.
-It is set up for parallel processing, link 'vec_x[i]' with your parameter of interest.
+It is set up for parallel processing to increase speed; link 'vec_x[i]' with your parameter of interest.

 ## Note